 They say: "People make emotional decisions for logical reasons."
 I think any way you calculate it, an investment in CustomerCentric Selling® logically is an investment in your individual or sales team's success.

 If I've caused you to take pause and reconsider if you're capable of learning to do it right, becoming the professional salesperson your employer is paying you for, or improving the performance of your sales team, I would appreciate you sharing this article with someone you feel would benefit from reading it.

-In the next open workshop in Golden, Colorado June 6-9 that I'm conducting, we will cover how to:
+In my next available open workshop in Golden, Colorado Sept 12-15, we will cover how to: